jrson83/node-ts-preset/README.md

 3. run `pnpm build`.

-> The error is not caught:
+> It will throw the error.